-The RCDSO's guidance, COVID-19: Managing Infection Risks During In-Person Dental Care, requires dentists to undertake enhanced precautions when providing in-person care, consistent with requirements for dentists practising in public health regions designated “grey” or “lockdown”.
+The RCDSO's guidance, COVID-19: Managing Infection Risks During In-Person Dental Care, requires dentists to undertake enhanced precautions when providing in-person care.

 The College continues to monitor and update this guidance as necessary, including in response to additional guidance or announcements from the Provincial Government and changing rates of community transmission of COVID-19.

 The following principles form the foundation for this guidance: